HAI-lab-KNU/MyData-SupplementaryCodes/README.md

 ## Optional
 In [technical_validation.ipynb](technical_validation.ipynb), we used LONG_INTERACTION defined with a 3 minute threshold in our study.

-Researchers using our dataset can redefine the LONG_INTERACTION threshold to fit their needs in [interaction_thresholds.ipynb](interaction_thresholds.ipynb), it can be adjusted as follows:
+Researchers using our dataset can redefine the LONG_INTERACTION threshold to fit their needs in [interaction_thresholds.ipynb](interaction_thresholds.ipynb), which can be adjusted as follows:

 * for 5 minutes -> continue-to-nextInquiry2
 * for 7 minutes -> continue-to-nextInquiry3